 - This email address does not belong to the same domain as the site.

-Again – why can’t they just leave it be?
+Why do so many updates to this plugin cause issues?
 Well – it may not be entirely their fault over at Contact Form 7 – apparently from what I’ve gathered, email service providers are blocking messages that do not meet the configuration errors outlined by the contact form, although I personally haven’t had an issues with BlueHost and their mailbox configuration.

 If you really want to get rid of the configuration errors and enable your visitors to send email again, we’ve found a solution.
 Luckily we found some ways work around this inconvenience until they decide to revert it back to the old configuration or just just ensure a way for the contact from to work otherwise.
-So without further ado –

 Solution to: “This field can be empty depending on user input.”